Using SSH Tunnels as a Proxy

 Explanation of each of the parts of that command:

-• -i <keyfile> Include this if your default key isn’t the one that can access your proxy (<proxy-user>@<proxy-host>).
+Include this if your default key isn’t the one that can access your proxy (<proxy-user>@<proxy-host>).-o StrictHostKeyChecking=no

-• -o StrictHostKeyChecking=no This is useful when you’re always connecting to a new host and don’t want to type yes each time it happens to be a new host.
+This is useful when you’re always connecting to a new host and don’t want to type yes each time it happens to be a new host.-f

-• -f As per the man page, Requests ssh to go to background just before command execution.
-This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.
+As per the man page, Requests ssh to go to background just before command execution.
+This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.-L

-• -L This is what sets up the proxy instead of just getting you to the remote host.
+This is what sets up the proxy instead of just getting you to the remote host.<your local port>

-• <your local port> As per normal tunnels, you need to specify a local port that you want to access this service on.
+As per normal tunnels, you need to specify a local port that you want to access this service on.<proxied-to-host>

-• <proxied-to-host> This is the host name for the service you want to access via this proxy.
-In my case, it’s an RDS host.
+This is the host name for the service you want to access via this proxy.
+In my case, it’s an RDS host.<proxied-to-port>

-• <proxied-to-port> This is the remote port for the service you want to access via this proxy.
-In my case, it’s 3306.
+This is the remote port for the service you want to access via this proxy.
+In my case, it’s3306

-• <proxy-user> This is the username of the account you can normally SSH to.
-If you’re using standard AWS AMIs, this is likely ec2-user.
+This is the username of the account you can normally SSH to.
+If you’re using standard AWS AMIs, this is likelyec2-user

-• <proxy-host> This is the hostname of the account you can SSH to.
+This is the hostname of the account you can SSH to.-N

 This means that the command for me to access my RDS instance locally becomes something like: